Durowoju/My-Second-Artifact-Chatbox/README.md

 - ✔ List speakers based on themes (growth, AI, leadership, courage, etc.)
 - ✔ Respond to conversational queries using curated content
 - ✔ Demonstrate how structured text powers simple rule-based AI

 ---
+## 🎯 Objective
+The main goals of this artifact were to:
+- Demonstrate foundational ability to process unstructured text and convert it into structured data.
+- Build a simple, functional chatbot interface that retrieves and presents meaningful information from that dataset.
+- Illustrate how content-driven AI tools can be built without relying on heavy external NLP/ML libraries.
+- Showcase teamwork, content design, data organization, and engineering best practices.

+---
+## 🔧 Process (How the Artifact Was Created)
+1. Collected multiple students’ TED-style presentation scripts (text documents).
+2. Cleaned and preprocessed the raw text: removed formatting noise, standardized metadata (speaker name, talk title, theme, summary, notes).
+3. Converted the cleaned data into a structured JSON format (`presentations.json`).
+4. Wrote a Python-based console chatbot (`chatbot.py`) implementing rule-based retrieval logic over the JSON dataset.
+5. Designed and implemented chatbot features: lookup by speaker, summarization, theme-based listing, motivational message retrieval.
+6. Documented project structure, usage examples, and skills demonstrated.
+7. Tested functionalities with various user prompts to ensure reliability.

+---